-Grades 11-12 one unit, one year AP Chinese Language and Culture course is a full-year course which is designed to provide students with various opportunities to further improve their proficiency in listening, speaking, reading, and writing skills.
+AP Chinese Language and Culture course is a full-year course which is designed to provide students with various opportunities to further improve their proficiency in listening, speaking, reading, and writing skills.
 Students enrolled in this course will also have the maximum exposure to Chinese cultural elements that are integrated in the process of learning the language.

-#580 Independent Study 1⁄4 or 1⁄2 unit per semester A student wishing to pursue a level of study beyond that which is offered in the curriculum may enroll in an Independent Study.
+A student wishing to pursue a level of study beyond that which is offered in the curriculum may enroll in an Independent Study.
 The student must have a faculty sponsor and her proposed course of study must be reviewed by the department and CASC.
-Minimum graduation requirement, Grades 9-12: 2 years (in visual arts, music, and/or theatre)